Robert South: Under William and Mary

 At the Glorious Revolution South hesitated to transfer his allegiance, being, according to White Kennett, under the influence of William Sherlock, D.D.
 He at length took the oath, adopting the parliamentary fiction that James's flight constituted an abdication.
 He is said to have declined a bishopric vacated by a nonjuror.
 He opposed the scheme for a comprehension of dissenters, but was not a member either of the royal commission (13 September 1689) on the subject, or of the convocation of that year.

 In 1693 South intervened anonymously in the Socinian controversy, with strong animus against Sherlock, his Animadversions on Dr Sherlock's Book, entitled a Vindication of the Holy and Ever Blessed Trinity (1690) being 'humbly offered to his admirers, and to himself the chief of them.'
 He made galling references to Sherlock's career, 'tainted with a conventicle' at the outset; vehemently assailed his earlier writings as heterodox on the doctrine of atonement, and maintained his 'new notion' of the Trinity to be tritheistic; an opinion reiterated in his Tritheism Charged upon Dr Sherlock's New Notion of the Trinity, and the Charge Made Good (1695).
 The anonymity of these attacks was transparent.
 It is not certain that South was the translator of A Short History of Valentinus Gentilis the Tritheist (1696) from the Latin of Benedict Aretius; the dedication to the hierarchy is in his manner, and there is a reference to Gentilis in Tritheism Charged. p.
-47. South's position is mainly that of Wallis; but he chiefly devotes learning and to demolishing Sherlock.
+47. South's position is mainly that of Wallis, but he chiefly devotes his learning to demolishing Sherlock.
 Public judgment on the controversy was expressed in William Pittis's ballad, 'The Battle Royal'.
 The controversy was carried into the pulpit, and made for such sharp feelings that the king interposed to stop it.